Shuffle/Shuffle-docs/docs/configuration.md

 You will be provided with a url to download the Worker image from Shuffle.
 Orborus does not need changing.

-1. Download the new worker you were provided: (Bare in mind, "URL" is a place holder)
+1. Download the new worker you were provided: (Bare in mind, "URL" is a place holder).
+You can find this URL in the admin->license section of [https://shuffler.io](https://shuffler.io/admin?admin_tab=billing) if you are in the Proof of Value stage, or a customer of Shuffle.
 ```
     wget URL # URL is the url provided by Shuffle
     docker load -i shuffle-worker.zip
-    rm shuffle-worker.zip
 ```

 2. Set Orborus to latest in your docker-compose.yml file